-Greek Moussaka with Potatoes, Eggplant and Turkey topped with a creamy bechamel sauce, a complete dinner recipe that gives comfort food a new meaning.
+Easy Greek Moussaka with ground beef, eggplant (aubergines), zucchini (courgettes) and potatoes topped with a creamy bechamel sauce, a complete dinner recipe that gives comfort food a new meaning.
 Hearty, big on flavours, and so yummy, this Greek moussaka goes well with the whole family no matter the season.

 So, what’s the fuss with this Greek moussaka?
-Well, it’s got layers of healthy baked veggies, lean ground turkey, and a creamy bechamel sauce.
+Well, it’s got layers of healthy baked veggies, lean ground beef or turkey, and a creamy bechamel sauce.
 Pretty amazing, isn’t it?

 It might not be a quick recipe that I usually blog about, but it’s certainly dead easy to make, and worth every single second you spend preparing it.
 And it’s healthy too, since all the veggies are baked, rather than deep fried.
 The secret is to bake the vegetables separately, so that you can easily create perfect layers.

-The turkey mince is all cooked separately, then arranged nicely between layers of baked vegetables, then topped with a beautiful bechamel sauce.
+The beef mince is all cooked separately, then arranged nicely between layers of baked vegetables, then topped with a beautiful bechamel sauce.